mpielow1993/ruby--rails--projects--team_impact_repo/README.md

     a.
 Create new orders

       i.
 Within the members' store, click the 'New Order' button, located under the sidebar. ii.
-A notification should appear saying 'New order created successfully'. iii.
+A green success notification will appear saying 'New order created successfully'. iii.
 Each listed store item should now display an adjustable number field and an 'Add to Cart' button. iv.
 Update your order as necessary (see below for details on how to do this).

       NOTE - To be able to register for lessons, it is required to purchase a subscription to at least one type of membership.

       v.
-When ready, click the 'Checkout' button at the bottom of the page showing the total contents of your current order. vi.
-Use the following details for the Stripe payment gateway that appears.
+When ready, click the 'Checkout' button at the bottom of the page showing the total contents of your current order.
+You can use the following details for the
+         Stripe payment gateway that appears.

         - Email: joebloggs@fake.io
         - Card Number: 4242 4242 4242 4242